Boron Abundances in Early B Dwarfs of the Galactic Open Cluster NGC 3293: Fitting of UV Spectra

-To estimate the errors, in addition to calculating the formal fitting errors, we perturb a number of our assumptions and then redetermine the best fit boron abundance for each case.
+To estimate other contributions to the final errors, we perturb a number of our assumptions and then redetermine the best fit boron abundance for each case.
 Our detailed procedure is as follows:

-\begin{enumerate} \item Correlated error in $T_{eff}$ and $\log g$: These parameters are tightly correlated, as adopting a higher $T_{eff}$ requires a higher $\log g$ to fit the Balmer lines.
+\begin{enumerate} \item Correlated error in $T_{\rm eff}$ and $\log g$: These parameters are tightly correlated, as adopting a higher $T_{\rm eff}$ requires a higher $\log g$ to fit the Balmer lines.
 So we will perturb these together using the best fit correlation between Teff and logg as determined from fitting the H-$\gamma$\ line.
 The adopted temperature error is either 1000 or 1500K (see table /ref{tab:optical}), while the corresponding gravity variation varies from 0.1 to 0.15 dex per 1000K, similar to the quoted errors in $\log g$.

-\item Error in $\log g$ at fixed $T_{eff}$: We also calculate the change in boron abundance for a 0.05 dex change in $\log g$ at fixed $T_{eff}$.
+\item Error in $\log g$ at fixed $T_{\rm eff}$: We also calculate the change in boron abundance for a 0.05 dex change in $\log g$ at fixed $T_{\rm eff}$.

 \item Formal fitting error: The Marquardt-Levenburg algorithm returns an error estimate for each variable.
 By refitting just the boron line with all other parameters frozen, we can get an estimate of the expected errors due to the S/N of the data.
 For most of our stars, these errors are in the range of 2 to 5\%.